 ii.
 The allowance of specific anatomy to accept percutaneous manipulation

 iii.
 Ignorance or inattention to technique in subselective device movement

 d.
 Inattention to catheter hygiene (minimizing blood and contrast stagnation within the guiding catheter or other devices)

 Guiding catheters differ from diagnostic catheters in that a wire-braid supports a thin catheter wall, allowing for a larger central lumen and providing enough rigidity to support the advance of subselective catheters to the distal regions of the coronary bed.
 The anatomy of the ascending aorta and the origin of the treated coronary artery determine the shape of the guiding catheter that will provide the most secure positioning (Fig. 20-1).
-The choice of guiding catheter often is the deciding factor for success when ...
+The choice of guiding catheter often is the deciding factor ...